18F/handbook/tools/slack/user-management.md

 Non-sexual](<https://www.gsa.gov/directive/general-services-administration-(gsa)-policy-statement-on-harassment,-including-sexual-and-non-sexual->),
 [TTS Code of Conduct]({{site.baseurl}}/code-of-conduct/), and ethics rules.
 TTS staff should review emoji requests with these rules in mind.

 Submitters should be thoughtful and mindful about emoji submissions, and try to ensure they're in line with our values of diversity and inclusion.

+**Emoji of TTS members' faces, pets, and the like**: Before submitting emoji of TTS members' faces, pets, etc., submitters should ask for consent before submitting.
+For these emoji, approvers **MUST** ask for explicit consent from the person whose image is being used.

 If you'd like to help review emoji requests, please reach out to [#tts-tech-portfolio](https://gsa-tts.slack.com/archives/CNW3GL70S).